 - 3.1.
-A firm may communicate an invitation or inducement to participate in a UCIS without breaching the section 238 restriction if the promotion falls within an exemption listed in the tables at: - (1) COB 3 Annex 5 of COB 3.11 for the period up to 31 October 2007; and - (2) COBS 4.12.1R(4) of COBS 4.12 for the period from 1 November 2007. - 3.2.
+A firm may communicate an invitation or inducement to participate in a UCIS without breaching the restriction in section 238 of the Act if the promotion falls within an exemption listed in the tables at: - (1) COB 3 Annex 5 of COB 3.11 for the period up to 31 October 2007; and - (2) COBS 4.12.1R(4) of COBS 4.12 for the period from 1 November 2007. - 3.2.
 The inducement or invitation must be made only to recipients whom the firm has taken reasonable steps to establish are persons in that category or be directed at recipients in such a way as to reduce, as far as possible, the risk of participation in the CIS by persons not in that category.
 There is no provision for these steps to be taken retrospectively.